 Timing Is Everything

 One thing I’ve learned is that timing can make or break a sale.
 You can’t just list your items and expect them to sell immediately.
 Fashion, like everything else, has its seasons.
-For instance, winter boots and coats tend to sell better as the colder months approach, while dresses and sandals have their moment in the sun during spring and summer.
+For instance, winter boots and coats tend to sell better as the colder months approach, while summer dresses and sandals have their moment in the sun during spring and summer.
 It sounds obvious, but you’d be surprised how often we overlook the seasonal nature of fashion when trying to declutter.

 Moreover, consider listing your items around the time of major fashion events, like fashion weeks or just before the holiday season, when people are in the mood to splurge on something special.
 That’s when I’ve noticed a spike in interest, and it’s when my highest-priced items have found new homes.